joseph-flinn/site/frontend/posts/scalable-dev-auto-versioning.md

 who all of the audiences are, what they care about, if they have any expectations, and what information to convey.

 Who are the stakeholders for the versioning of the project?
-There are internal stakeholders in the QA and Engineering teams that might care about which version their testing and what is different between this version and that version.
+There are internal stakeholders in the QA and Engineering teams that might care about which version they're testing and what is different between this version and that version.
 The end user might care about which version of the software they are running to see if their hardware is compatible.
 And if the project is an SDK or library for other engineers to use, they will definitely care about any changes to the compatibility of the project within their own.
 But in other cases, there are no version stakeholders.
 This site, while under version control, does not have a specific released version.

 Once the _who_ has been identified, the _what_ comes next.
-What is primary message that needs to be communicated to the stakeholders?
+What is the primary message that needs to be communicated to the stakeholders?
 Keep the primary goal the focus of the approach to versioning.
 If by happenstance there is a secondary communication benefit, that's great.
-But don't try to over engineer the message of the version itself.
+But don't try to over-engineer the message of the version itself.
 Do not be afraid to have a secondary communication device used alongside the version to help the interested stakeholders understand any additional communication goals that you might have.
 For example, a compatibility matrix could be useful to communicate the compatibility between a version of the software and the type of hardware that it supports.